 There are two types of home insurance- building insurance cover and contents insurance cover.
 These can be bought separately or as a package.
 Tenants contents insurance, also known as renters insurance, is simply a contents insurance specifically designed for people who rent a home.

-If you are renting, the landlord is responsible for taking out buildings insurance on the property.
-This covers the structural elements of the home (i.e. the roof, the walls etc), and usually the fixtures and fittings too.
+If you are renting, the landlord is responsible for taking out building insurance on the property.
+This covers the structural elements of the home (i.e. the roof, the walls, etc), and usually the fixtures and fittings too.
 It can also cover tenant-related issues, such as theft and damage.

 While it is not compulsory, most mortgage lenders will insist on it as a stipulation of their loan agreement.